 Concerns

 Choosing portability versus permanence will vary based on style and fuel source.
 Don’t worry about winterizing a permanent installation as landscape maintenance services can often include shrink-wrapping of fire features.
-Most outdoor fire pits that are part of a comprehensive design lean toward the permanent end of the spectrum.
+Most outdoor fire pits that are part of a comprehensive design lean towards the permanent end of the spectrum.